 The same is true for us.
 We can come up with our own way or invite the LORD to lead us.

 Loving, strong, healthy sibling relationships are very possible!
 But they have to be cultivated.
 “You do not have because you do not ask.”
 (James 4.2) We don’t have to dream up strategy; God wants to supply this.
 As we participate with Him, He grows the relationships.
 He molds their hearts – which includes changing them, healing them, and filling them.
 Do we believe this?
-Do we pray to Him like we do?
+Do we pray to Him like we are depending on him to do this?

 Over the years of being a bridge builder among our kids, I’ve moved in and out of sitting in the driver’s seat as I’d realize yet again that I needed to humbly surrender it to the LORD.
 I’ve learned that I grab the steering wheel when I let their relational circumstances speak to me, rather than listening for my LORD.
 Thankfully, each time I “start anew” in my life’s journey as a parent, I take comfort in God’s Word, “…hope in the LORD!
 For with the LORD there is steadfast love, and with him is plentiful redemption.”
 (Ps.
 130.7)